grafana/agent/docs/configuration-reference.md

   # Whether to scrape Client List specific metrics.
   [export_client_list: <bool>]

+  # Whether to include the client's port when exporting the client list.
+Note
+  # that including this will increase the cardinality of all redis metrics.
+  [export_client_port: <bool>]

   # Whether to also export go runtime metrics.
   [redis_metrics_only: <bool>]